Joan J Thornless Red Raspberry

 (Sambucus canadensis) -Full Sun to Part Shade– High Yielding, larger improved fruit quality, wet-loving, plant two varieties for pollination

-Newer improved variety.
 High Yields and superior fruit quality.
-Elderberries are nutritional and medicinal powerhouses, having both antibacterial and antiviral properties, immune boosting properties, and loads of vitamin C. Needs another American Elderberry for pollination, such as ‘Bob Gordon.’
+Elderberries are nutritional and medicinal powerhouses, having both antibacterial and antiviral properties, immune boosting properties, and loads of vitamin C. Needs another American Elderberry for pollination, such as ‘Wyldewood.’
 Prefers full sun but can take some shade.
 Flexible on soil requirements but thrives in moist, fertile soils.
 Height and width about 8′.

 Quart pots $8, Gallon* pots $16